davidcato/monteLLTB/README.md

 # monteLLTB

-## Code coming soon; please sent an email for an early version
+## Code coming soon; please send an email for an early version